-A. Who May Object
+A. Who May Vote or Object

-Any party in interest may object to the modified Plan if the party believes that the requirements for modification are not met.
+Any party in interest may object to the confirmation of the Plan if the party believes that the requirements for confirmation are not met.

-A creditor or equity interest holder has a right to object to the Plan only if that creditor or equity interest holder has a claim or equity interest that is both (1) allowed or allowed for voting purposes and (2) impaired.
+Many parties in interest, however, are not entitled to vote to accept or reject the Plan.
+A creditor or equity interest holder has a right to vote for or against the Plan only if that creditor or equity interest holder has a claim or equity interest that is both (1) allowed or allowed for voting purposes and (2) impaired.

-In this case, the Plan Proponent believes that classes 3, 4 and 5 are impaired and that holders of claims in each of these classes are therefore entitled to object to the modified Plan.
+In this case, the Plan Proponent believes that classes 3, 4 and 5 are impaired and that holders of claims in each of these classes are therefore entitled to vote to accept or reject the Plan.